Contempt of Court Offences (SA)

 Contempt in the District and Supreme Courts

-A person can also be charged with contempt of court or contempt in the face of the court in the District or Supreme Courts.
+A person can also be charged with contempt of court or contempt in the face of the court in the District Court or Supreme Court.
 The penalty for contempt of court in the Supreme Court or District Court is a fine, or imprisonment, or both.
 The court can order a term of imprisonment be served in the event of non-payment of the fine.
 The court may also order the offender to pay for the cost of the contempt of court proceedings.

 Contempt proceedings initiated by party